Hyainailouros

-Hyainailouros ("hyena-cat") is an extinct polyphyletic genus of hyaenodont belonging to the family Hyainailouridae that lived during the Early to Late Miocene from 20.0 to 11.4 million years ago, making it one of the last known hyaenodonts.
-This genus comprises at least three species spread across Eurasia and Africa.
+Hyainailouros ("hyena-cat") is an extinct paraphyletic genus of hyaenodont belonging to the family Hyainailouridae that lived during the Early to Middle Miocene from 22 to 15 million years ago.
+This genus comprises at least three species spread across Afro-Eurasia.
 Currently, there’s a debate whether or not Megistotherium was synonymous to Hyainailouros or a separate genus entirely.
 The genus currently consists of at least 3 species, H. bugtiensis, H. sulzeri, and H. napakensis.
 H. sulzeri was the type species of and the largest species within the genus, weighing 500 kg.
-On the other hand, H. napakensis was believed to have been the smallest weighing 202–271 kg, three species would’ve been some of the largest known hyaenodonts.
+On the other hand, H. napakensis was believed to have been the smallest weighing 202–271 kg, the three species were some of the largest known hyaenodonts.

-Due to their large size and massive skulls, Hyainailouros and other large hyainailourines were thought to have specialized on preying on probsocideans and rhinoceroses.
-The extinction of large hyainailourines such as Hyainailouros, may have been due to the decline of large herbivores and competition with social carnivorans, as their larger, more complex brains, would’ve enabled them to steal kills from large, solitary hyainailourines like Hyainailouros.
-However, studies have found that brain sizes have little to no correlation with sociality among carnivorans, with relative sizes of the anterior brain playing a larger role in the gregariousness among carnivorans.
+Hyainailouros and other large hyainailourines were thought to have been large, solitary predators that were specialized on hunting probsocideans and rhinoceroses.
+The extinction of large hyainailourines such as Hyainailouros, may have been due to the decline of large herbivores and competition with social carnivorans, as their larger, more complex brains, would’ve enabled them to steal kills from the solitary hyainailourines like Hyainailouros.
+However, studies have found that brain sizes have little to no correlation with sociality among carnivorans, with relative sizes of the anterior brain playing a larger role in the gregariousness among carnivorans, in addition to the habitats being unfavorable to pack hunting in Early Miocene Africa.

 Taxonomy

 Hyainailouros is the type genus of the superfamily Hyainailouroidae, one of the two known superfamilies of the order Hyaenodonta, with Hyaenodontoidea representing the other superfamily.
-The genus is part of the subfamily known as Hyainailourine, within the family Hyainailouridae.
+The genus is part of the subfamily known as Hyainailourinae, within the family Hyainailouridae.
 This family of hyaenodonts was diverse, while hyainailourines consisted of terrestrial predators, the subfamily Apterodontinae consisted of hyainailourids with otter-like adaptations for a semi-aquatic lifestyle.
 The classification between Hyainailouros and Megistotherium has been debated by experts.
-Some experts consider H. bugtiensis to be synonymous with H. sulzeri.
+Some experts consider H. bugtiensis to be synonymous with H. sulzeri.'

-Hyainailourine based on results by recovered by Matthew R. Borths and Nancy J. Stevens (2019):
+Hyainailourine based on results by recovered by Matthew R. Borths and Nancy J. Stevens (2019):Hyainailourinae cladogram by Al-Ashqar et al. (2025):